cs2113-f24/cs2113-f24.github.io/wrkshts/J2-wrksht.md

 #### s
 * In the first two lines, `int` and `double` are basic types.
-* In the last two lines, array and `String` are objects.
+* In the last two lines, array and `String` are both stored on the heap; technically, only `String` is a proper object from the base class `Object`.

 ### q